 Nobody wants to see mosquitoes in their home or yard.
 Not only is their bite a terrible nuisance, but some mosquito species can actually transmit dangerous diseases.
 Ridding your property of mosquitoes is crucial to the health and comfort of your family.
-Read these FAQs to find out how the Barefoot Mosquito Control System helps protect you and your home from pesky mosquitoes.
+Read these FAQs to find out how the Barefoot Mosquito & Pest Control helps protect you and your home from pesky mosquitoes.

 How Many Treatments Does It Typically Take to Get Rid of Mosquitoes?

 Each home and property faces different mosquito challenges.
 We can give a more accurate expectation once we view the challenges of your specific property, but in general, we expect you to enjoy up to a 95% reduction in mosquito activity by your third treatment.

 When Is the Best Time of Year to Treat for Mosquitoes in Houston?